Online Journaling for Mental Health

 - Optional notes for adding context

-- Reminder notifications to build habit
+- Gentle reminder notifications to help maintain consistency and build habit

 - Great for those who find writing daunting